The Swarm (2020 film): Filming

 The shooting took place in 2019 in Caubeyres, in Lot-et-Garonne for the scenes which feature Virginie's farm as well as the interior of its ground floor, and in the region Auvergne-Rhône-Alpes for the interior scenes of the first floor of Virginie's house as well as the other exterior scenes (cellar, forest, lake and vineyard).
+In Puy-de-Dôme, locations included the Lycée Virlogeux in Riom, the football stadium in Billom and the Lac des Fades at Saint-Jacques-d'Ambur.

 Release

-Netflix bought the worldwide distribution rights to the film except China, Spain and France; it released on August 6, 2021.
+Netflix bought the worldwide distribution rights to the film except China, Spain and France; it released on 6 August 2021.